MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entra-id-via-ldap.md

 1. This user is the one you must use when executing the steps in the **Test queries to the managed domain** section.

 > [!NOTE]
-> Here are some tips about querying the LDAP data, which you'll need to do to collect some values necessary for WLS configuration.
+> The following list provides some tips about querying the LDAP data, which you need to do to collect some values necessary for WLS configuration:
 >
 > * The tutorial advises use of the Windows program *LDP.exe*.
 This program is only available on Windows.
 For non-Windows users, it's also possible to use [Apache Directory Studio](https://directory.apache.org/studio/downloads.html) for the same purpose.
 > * When logging in to LDAP with *LDP.exe*, the username is just the part before the @.
 For example, if the user is `alice@contoso.onmicrosoft.com`, the username for the *LDP.exe* bind action is `alice`.
 Also, leave *LDP.exe* running and logged in for use in subsequent steps.

-In the section [Configure DNS zone for external access](/azure/active-directory-domain-services/tutorial-configure-ldaps#configure-dns-zone-for-external-access), note down the value for **Secure LDAP external IP address**.
+In the section [Configure DNS zone for external access](/entra/identity/domain-services/tutorial-configure-ldaps#configure-dns-zone-for-external-access), note down the value for **Secure LDAP external IP address**.
 You use it later.

 If the value of the **Secure LDAP external IP address** isn't readily apparent, follow these steps to get the IP address.